-Our Mission is to serve the Southern Kenai Peninsula by providing comfort, dignity, and choice through care, support, and education to the frail and isolated and to those facing end-of-life issues.
-Hospice of Homer is more than end of life care.
+To serve the Southern Kenai Peninsula by providing comfort, dignity, and choice through care, support, and education to the frail and isolated and to those facing end-of-life issues.

 History of Hospice of Homer